EmmaBest/Val-Broeksmit-audio/README.md

 ### September
  * September 15, 2020 - Investigator has to hand in paperwork
- * September 29, 2020 - Hearing scheduled (results unknown)
+ * September 29, 2020 - Hearing scheduled (results unknown), approximate date Boeing Shih tried to call Rocco Castorro

 ### October
  * October 01, 2020 - Second trial date (if not resolved at the first)